Overview

 Instead of executing blocks one-by-one, the engine identifies layers of blocks that can run in parallel, optimizing performance for complex workflows.

-Each workflow maintains a rich context during execution containing:
+Each workflow maintains a rich context during a run containing:

 • Block outputs and states